 It may sound a little touchy-feely, but physical contact is an important part of feeling good and connecting with others.
-Consider how it feels to hug your little one.
 Skin-to-skin (STS) contact, along with the right skin care routine, can help promote feelings of well-being and relaxation in both you and your baby.

 Skin to Skin Does a Body Good